ucsd-progsys/liquidhaskell/README.md

 Editor Integration
 ==================

-Currently, only support for Vim (sorry!)
+Currently, only support for Vim, *sorry!* (Feel free to submit a PR for emacs).

 Vim
 ---